akumar48/Graveler_Goes_Fast/README.md

 # RollerV2B

 `rollerv2b.go` is a Go program that simulates rolling dice in sessions and collects statistical information.
+Specifically, this simulates the chances of Graveler surviving a really cursed softlock.
 This README provides instructions on how to run the program using the `go run` command.

 ## Prerequisites